 How To File an Affidavit

 Knowing how to file an affidavit depends entirely on the exact purpose of the affidavit.
 Various government agencies, legal offices, and businesses use affidavits.
-So you need to get information from the relevant organizations to file the document.
+So you need information from the relevant organizations to file the document.